lkmidas/Short-CTF-Writeups/tetctf2021/SimpleSystem/README.md

 ```

 ## Exploit the multithreaded heap
-The exploitation path is quite clear then: if we can `add` a note exactly the same size as a `session` struct, then it will be allocated add the freed `session` we are currently in and we can overwrite everything in it.
+The exploitation path is quite clear then: if we can `add` a note exactly the same size as a `session` struct, then it will be allocated at the freed `session` we are currently in and we can overwrite everything in it.
 But here is the big problem: Each thread will `malloc()` into its own `heap arena`, so initially, it seems like there are no way to `malloc()` into the `main arena` from another thread.

 That's when the **hint** comes in handy.
 By googling about this multithreading heap management stuff, I came into [this doc about MallocInternals](https://sourceware.org/glibc/wiki/MallocInternals).
 It says that the maximum number of heap arenas is `8 * #processors`.
 After all the arenas have been allocated, threads will try to reuse one of the other arenas.
 This is so nice because we can use `sleep mode` to create a lot of hanging threads, then try to `malloc()` into the `main arena` in the next (the author is nice enough to even make a call to `malloc()` in `sleep mode`).
 That's exactly what I did, even though the intended way is to read `/proc/cpuinfo` to know the number of processors, I just assumed that it's 1 and try it out (if it's not I could always bruteforce it, can't be too big anyway).
 Therefore I created 8 sleeping threads:
 ```python